 Students practice all phases of total preventive oral health service including oral examination, nutritional counseling, personalized patient education and fluoride treatments.
 15 lecture hours, 180 clinical hours.
 3 credit hours.
-This course is only available to students who have been accepted into a UMDNJ program.
-For the most current course description visit http://coursecatalog.umdnj.edu/
+This course is only available to students who have been accepted into a Rutgers program.
+For the most current course description visit http://shrp.rutgers.edu